History

 per-capita consumption of wine still lags far behind most countries

-is on pace to become the number one wine consuming nation within this
+is on pace to become the number one wine consuming nation by 2020.

-decade, until now more than 85% of the volume of wine America is drunk by less
+A remaining problem is American tendency toward excess.
+More than 85% of the volume of wine America drinks is done by less

 Research in the past thirty years